 Poker III, small and functional

-The Poker 3 from Vortex gear is something you gravitate towards, its not for everyone and it does take sometime to get use to.
-It has many quirks to the layout and is optimised for set-ups that lave limited space.
+The Poker 3 from Vortex gear is something you gravitate towards, it is not for everyone and it does take some time to get used to.
+It has many quirks to the layout and is optimised for set-ups that have limited space.

 The Poker 3 sports a hefty metal bezel which is hard to push about the desk, and still has the cut out in the bottom for the 4 dip switches to customise the key layout.

-The second design choice I have issue is the fully exposed keys on the very edges if the keyboard.
+The second design choice I have an issue with is the fully exposed keys on the very edges of the keyboard.
 I feel that if you transport the keyboard to and from work you run the risk of damaging the keys that are on the edge of the keyboard.
-Yes this design does make it easer to clean it but you will have to think of a safe way to transport it.
-No the original packaging wont last long if you use that repeatedly.
+Yes, this design does make it easier to clean it but you will have to think of a safe way to transport it.
+No, the original packaging won't last long if you use that repeatedly.
 I'm sure some enterprising person will come up with a cover to address this concern.